Our SafePet Program

 You will be eligible for our program if you are either staying at a Violence Against Women shelter in Ontario, or if you have a referral from a professional who can confirm that you are a survivor of: 1. family abuse, 2. elder abuse, 3. intimate partner / dating abuse, or 4. human trafficking.

-If you are not a survivor of one of these four circumstances, please take a look below at our "Additional Resources" below.
-They will help guide you in your next steps to find a safe spot for your pet.
+If you are not a survivor of one of these four circumstances, please take a look here for additional options.
+These will help guide you in your next steps to find a safe spot for your pet.

 Can I visit my pet while he / she is in the program?